Reduced-order modeling for Ablowitz-Ladik equation: Reduced-order modelling

 \subsection{The reduced quadratic system}

-The system \eqref{deim} contains the precomputable constant matrices to be computed in the offline stage, and the reduced terms to be computed in the online stage, but they are still not separated.
+For the POD-DEIM ROM \eqref{deim}, the online and offline stages are still not separated.
 The precomputable constant matrices and the reduced terms can be separated by the use of tensor techniques, so that the solution of the POD-DEIM reduced skew-gradient system \eqref{deim} is accelerated.
 We first rewrite the reduced system \eqref{deim} in which Kronecker product $\otimes$ takes place of component-wise product $\odot$.
-This can be handled by using a selection matrix $G\in\mathbb{R}^{N\times N^2}$ satisfying the identity $G(\bm{a}\otimes\bm{b})=\bm{a}\circ\bm{b}$ for any vectors $\bm{a},\bm{b}\in\mathbb{R}^{N}$.
-The matrix $G$ is generally called as a matricized tensor.
-Then, in terms of Kronecker product, the reduced system \eqref{deim} yields
+This can be handled by using a so-called matricized tensor $G\in\mathbb{R}^{N\times N^2}$ satisfying $G(\bm{a}\otimes\bm{b})=\bm{a}\odot\bm{b}$, i.e., by the left multiplication by the matrix $G$, we select the appropriate entries of the Kronecker product to get component-wise product.
+In terms of Kronecker product, the reduced system \eqref{deim} yields

 Using the properties of Kronecker product, the system \eqref{deim2} further reduces to

 where it needs only the computation of the nonlinear vectors ${\bm m}_r\otimes {\bm p}_r:[0,T]\mapsto\mathbb{R}^{N_rN_d}$ and ${\bm m}_r\otimes {\bm q}_r:[0,T]\mapsto\mathbb{R}^{N_rN_d}$ in the online stage, and the terms $V_p^TG\left( \Psi\otimes (V_qV_q^TDV_q) \right)\in\mathbb{R}^{N_r\times (N_rN_d)}$ and $V_q^TG\left( \Psi\otimes (V_pV_p^TDV_p) \right)\in\mathbb{R}^{N_r\times (N_rN_d)}$ are constant matrices to be computed in the offline stage.
 By DEIM approximation with tensor setting, online computations scale with $\mathcal{O}(N_dN_r^2)$, whereas it scales with $\mathcal{O}(N_rN^2)$ if DEIM approximation is not used.